R-Lefebvre/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7Mini/README.md

  - SERIAL2 -> UART2 (Telem2)
  - SERIAL3 -> UART3 (GPS)
  - SERIAL4 -> UART4
+ - SERIAL5 -> UART7
  - SERIAL6 -> UART6 (Transmit only, FrSky)
- - SERIAL7 -> UART7 (Receive only, ESC Telemetry)

-## ESC Telemetry

-The SERIAL7 port (UART7) is for ESC telemetry.
-It is connected through the motor connector and works out of the box with the [Tekko32 F3 Mini](https://shop.holybro.com/tekko32-f3-4in1-45a-mini-esc_p1132.html) which is commonly paired with this flight controller
+The SERIAL5 port (UART7) is for ESC telemetry, and has a R7 pad on each of the four corners of the KakuteF7 AIO board.

 ## RC Input